RenOneTest/RZ_MPU_Overall_Offer/README.md

 Renesas MPU Embedded Software distribution includes:

-- A Linux® distribution, running on the Arm® Cortex®-A processor(s): the **Renesas RZ Verified Linux Package (VLP)**
+- A Linux® distribution, running on the Arm® Cortex®-A processor(s): the **Renesas RZ Verified Linux Package (VLP)** and **RZ Linux BSP**, delivered through Yocto layers and CIP-based kernel/bootloader repositories.
-- An **FSP / bare-metal package**, running on the Arm® Cortex®-M (or real-time) processor: the **Renesas RZ FSP package**
+- An **FSP package**, running on the Arm® Cortex®-M / Cortex-R real-time processor(s): the **Renesas RZ Flexible Software Package (FSP)**.

+> [!IMPORTANT]
+> The Renesas RZ MPU offer is published across **two GitHub organizations**:
+> - [`github.com/renesas`](https://github.com/renesas) — the **RZ FSP** (Cortex-M/R side), shared with the RA MCU tooling.
+> - [`github.com/renesas-rz`](https://github.com/renesas-rz) — the **RZ Linux/Yocto BSP** (Cortex-A side): Yocto layers, CIP kernel, U-Boot, TF-A, OP-TEE, AI SDK, HMI SDK, and AOSP.
+>
+> Unlike a single `oe-manifest` entry point, the RZ Linux BSP is assembled from the individual component repositories listed below.
+A curated index is maintained at the [Renesas RZ Software org profile](https://github.com/renesas-rz).

-The **Renesas RZ Verified Linux Package (VLP)** is a Linux® distribution based on the OpenEmbedded build framework.
+The **Renesas RZ Verified Linux Package (VLP)** is a Linux® distribution based on the OpenEmbedded/Yocto build framework, using a CIP (Civil Infrastructure Platform) SLTS kernel for up to 10-year maintenance.
 It includes the following collection of software components.

-**RZ VLP BSP (OP-TEE secure OS, boot chain and Linux kernel):**
+**RZ Linux BSP (OP-TEE secure OS, boot chain and Linux kernel):**

 - The boot chain based on TF-A and U-Boot
 - The OP-TEE secure OS running on the Cortex®-A in secure mode
-- The Linux kernel running on the Cortex®-A in non-secure mode
+- The Linux kernel (CIP/SLTS) running on the Cortex®-A in non-secure mode

 **Application frameworks** such as the following Linux application frameworks (non-exhaustive list):